 possible.
 However, group visits by schools, amateur astronomical

 societies and similar parties with a particular interest in the Isaac Newton

 Group of Telescopes can be organised.
 For further information

 please contact the ING Public Relations Officer at the contact details given at the bottom.

 Visiting the Roque de Los Muchachos Observatory (ORM)

 The Roque de Los Muchachos Observatory runs a regular visit programme to some of the telescopes,

 operation and weather permitting.
 For booking online and more information please check

-Visits to ORM, including how to get to.
+Visits to ORM.
 The Observatory site lies within the Caldera de Taburiente National Park area.

 You can walk and drive around the Observatory site.
 The Roque de Los Muchachos peak